pcolby/check-run-scripts/readme.md

   -v,--version      Show the script's version, and exit.
   -                 Treat the remaining arguments as positional.

+Additionally, any options that start with --sc- will be passed to ShellCheck with the --sc prefix removed.
+For exampple, '--sc--norc'.
+See the ShellCheck manual for the range of options available.
+If no ShellCheck optons are set, the following options are used by default:
-See ShellCheck manual for SHELLCHECK_OPTS.
-If not already set, this script defaults it to: --check-sourced --enable=all --external-sources --norc
+  --check-sourced --enable=all --external-sources --norc
 ```

 ### Examples